manunapo/toolky-web/README.md

 TO ADD:
-Limit amout of notifications.
-Change fixed pluging to question mark, plus add feedback form access in there.

-Review amount of action/notifications JWT decoder Review font size
+Review font size

-move backend functions to frontend

 Comming soon page.

-would you like to receibe the response via mail? :)
+would you like to receive the response via mail? :)

 TAB ICON